Seafood

 Prawn Saganaki

-This is one of those dishes I often ordered at a Greek restaurant but hadn’t yet ventured making (but then glad I did)!
+This is one of those dishes I often ordered at a Greek restaurant but hadn’t yet ventured making (but now I’m glad I did)!
 It features prawns (shrimp) simmered in a slightly-spiced tomato sauce.
 There’s also a little chili, a dash of ouzo, plenty of olive oil and it all marries perfectly with melted feta cheese on top.

 There are many Saganaki recipes to choose from, but here are my suggestions for creating a stand-out dish.
 First, use ouzo to flavor your dish.
 This is an anise-flavored liqueur, giving it a mild licorice flavor.
 Some recipes call for using white wine, some recommend brandy, but a splash of ouzo will give your dish an authentic Greek taste!